-The Native Frangipani is a rainforest tree that is native to Queensland and New South Wales in Australia and New Guinea.
+The native frangipani is a rainforest tree that is native to Queensland and New South Wales in Australia and New Guinea.
 The tree is not closely related to the frangipani despite its common name.
-The Native Frangipani has a narrow upright form and produces cluster of fragrant flowers in spring which are about 5 cm in diameter.
+The native frangipani has a narrow upright form and produces clusters of fragrant flowers in spring – about 5 cm in diameter.
 They are cream in colour and age to a yellow; flowers are followed by long pear shaped seeds.
 The flowers attract bees, honey-eating birds and butterflies.
-The Native Frangipani has dark green glossy leaves which are 10 cm long and 4 cm wide.
+The native frangipani has dark green glossy leaves which are 10 cm long and 4 cm wide.

-The Huon Pine is a slow growing tree native to the southwest of Tasmania Australia.
+The Huon Pine is a slow growing tree native to the southwest of Tasmania, Australia.
 The tree is straight trunked with spirally arranged, scale-like leaves.
-The leaves are 1-3 mm long.
-The Huon Pine bears male and female cones on separate plants.
-The wood is highly prized for the golden yellow colour, fine grain and natural oils.
-Due to slow growth and heavy logging the remaining 26000 acres are protected.
+The leaves are 1-3mm long.
+The huon pine bears male and female cones on separate plants.
+The wood is highly prized for the golden yellow colour, fine grain and natural oils but due to slow growth and heavy logging the huon pine is now protected.

-The Macadamia is a genus of 9 species 7 of these being native to Australia.
-They are an evergreen with lance shaped leaves 6-30 cm long and 2-13 cm wide.
-The flowers are grown on a long slender stalk 5-30 cm long,which flowers having there own stalk and the auctual flower being 20-15 mm long and are white to pink or purple in colour.
-The Macadamia produces Macadamia nuts which mature in a woody globe shaped shell.
+The Macadamia is a genus of nine species, seven of these being native to Australia.
+They are an evergreen with lance shaped leaves 6-30cm long and 2-13cm wide.
+The flowers grow on their own long slender stalk (5-30cm), and are 15-20mm long.
+They are white to pink or purple in colour.
+The Macadamia produces macadamia nuts which mature in a woody globe shaped shell.

 The Heath-leaved Banksia is a woody shrub native to Australia.
-The dark green, crowded leaves are small and narrow 9-20 mm long and 1 mm wide.
+The dark green, crowded leaves are small and narrow 9-20mm long and 1mm wide.
 New growth appears in summer and is lime green in colour.
-The shrub flowers in autumn/winter, the flower spikes are 7-22 cm long and 5cm wide, the flowers have a long wiry style.
-The spikes are red or gold in overall colour.
-With styles of golden, orange, orange-red or burgundy.
+The shrub flowers in autumn/winter, the flower spikes are 7-22cm long and 5cm wide, and have a long wiry style.
+The spikes are red or gold in overall colour with styles of golden, orange, orange-red or burgundy.
 Old flower spikes fade to brown to grey with age.

-The Blackbean is an evergreen Native to the east coast of Australia.
-The leaves are 15 cm long and 6-7 meters wide.
-The flowers are bicoloured red and yellow, 3-4 cm long and produced on a stem which each flower having an individual stalk.
-The fruit is a cylindrical pod 12-20 cm long and 4-6 cm in diameter.
-The inside is split into 3-5 cells by a spongy substance each which contains a large chestnut-like seed.
+The Blackbean is an evergreen native to the east coast of Australia.
+The leaves are 15cm long and 6-7 meters wide.
+The flowers are red and yellow, 3-4cm long and produced on a stem, each flower having an individual stalk.
+The fruit is a cylindrical pod 12-20cm long and 4-6cm in diameter.
+The inside is split into 3-5 cells by a spongy substance which contains a large chestnut-like seed.
 The seeds are poisonous but are edible when carefully prepared by pounding into flour, leaching in water, and roasting.